Florida–Kentucky rivalry: Football

 When the Southeastern Conference (SEC) split into geographical divisions in 1992, Florida and Kentucky were both placed in the SEC East.
-This guarantees that both teams play each other every season, which they have done consecutively since 1967.
-The Gators and Wildcats will meet in 2024 despite the end of SEC divisions after the 2023 season.
+This guaranteed that both teams play each other every season, which they have done consecutively since 1967.
+The Gators and Wildcats met in 2024 despite the end of SEC divisions after the 2023 season.
 In 2025, the SEC named Kentucky and Florida as new "permanent opponents," requiring the teams to play every single season.
 The two teams have played 76 times, with Florida holding a 54–21 lead in the series.
 From 1987 to 2017, Florida won every single game between the two schools.
 This 31-year streak was the third longest in FBS history, and the longest in the Southeastern Conference's history.
 Since 2018, the series has become competitive with Kentucky leading 4–3 (excluding the 2021 vacated Kentucky win).
 The rivalry is relatively new even though the series dates back to 1917.